 ALC’s betting offer includes games such as Pro-Line, Pro-Line Fantasy, Pro-Line Futures and Stadium-Bets.
 Online sports betting games are available on ALC’s ProLineStadium.com web portal.

 In Nova Scotia, as in other Canadian provinces, all bets have to be parlays, meaning that there has to be more than one match or sporting event on the betting ticket.
 It should also be noted that betting on single sporting events is illegal in Nova Scotia.

 This is a game in which players predict the winners of a parley with 2 to 8 sporting events with matches from professional and college football, professional and college basketball, baseball, soccer and hockey.

-The wager formats include money line, point spreads and point totals.
+The wager formats include money lines, point spreads and points totals.
 When all predictions are correct the ticket is pronounced as a winning one.
-The minimum wager is $2 and the maximum is $25.
+The minimum bet is $2 and the maximum is $25.

 Pro-Line Futures offers players the chance to bet on the winners of a complete season in sports like hockey or basketball.
 One selection per ticket is all that is needed.
 The minimum wager for this game is $2 and the maximum one is $100.

 Since the odds are always given before the beginning of a new season they may change over the course of the season depending on how teams and players perform.